tyoeer/Chaoshead/docs/path.md

 ```
 - other: The new path containing all the nodes after this one if the path was split into two, nil otherwise.

-Breaks the conenction to the next node.
+Breaks the connection to the next node.
 Opens up a closed path, splits an open path into 2.

 ```Lua